robit-man/dropbear-foot/README.md

 >   • **Verify signal wire by checking resistance between all wire pairs**
 >   • **Signal will be 1kOhm between each exitation wire, and exitation +- will be 2kOhm**

-All four HX711 breakout boards share the same clock (SCK ↔ GPIO 4) while each has its own DOUT pin, allowing the sketch you provided to poll them independently at full speed.
+All four HX711 breakout boards share the same clock (SCK ↔ GPIO 4) while each has its own DOUT pin, allowing polling independently at full speed.

 ![assembled](https://github.com/user-attachments/assets/141b0519-bd6f-4d37-bb9d-7f60438c0995)